 Police continue searches after Andrew Mountbatten-Windsor released from custody

-Andrew was held in custody for around 11 hours on Thursday before he was released under investigation by Thames Valley Police.
+Andrew was held for around 11 hours on Thursday before he was released under investigation by Thames Valley Police.

 Detectives will continue their searches of Andrew Mountbatten-Windsor’s former home in Berkshire following his release from custody after he was arrested on suspicion of misconduct in public office.